jhuus/BriteKit/command-reference.md

 Usage: britekit rpt-epochs [OPTIONS]

-  Given a checkpoint directory and a test, run every checkpoint against the test and measure the macro-averaged ROC and AP scores, and then plot them.
+  Given a checkpoint directory and a test, run every checkpoint against the test and measure the micro-averaged PR-AUC and ROC-AUC scores, and then plot them.
   This is useful to determine the number of training epochs needed.

 Options:
   -c, --cfg PATH          Path to YAML file defining config overrides.